We’ve all done this, we bang and bang on the door of hope, and don’t anyone dare suggest there’s nobody home. Barbara Kingsolver

 And yet somehow, we plow on.
 As Kingsolver writes, “We bang and bang on the door of hope, and don’t anyone dare suggest there’s nobody home.”
 Human beings are incapable of living without hope.
 If there isn’t any to be found, we manufacture it.
 We choose to interpret what happens and doesn’t happen in ways that point toward a glimmer of something better and worth searching for.
 And sometimes we describe the process in words that include the divine.

 God is in the details, the completely unnecessary miracles sometimes tossed up as stars to guide us.
 They are the promise of good fortune in a cloudless day, and the animals in clouds; look hard enough, and you’ll see them.
 Don’t ask if they’re real.

-I’ve written more than once, including last month, about the power of hope by using a text from an unlikely source in the Hebrew scriptures.
+I’ve written more than once on this blog about the power of hope by using a text from an unlikely source in the Hebrew scriptures.
 In “Lamentations,” one of the darkest of all texts in all of scripture, we find this: